 So, rather than trying to fit all your protein into one meal, spread it out throughout the day, through several meals or snacks such as our Hemp Protein Falafels.
 This also becomes easier when you include protein in your breakfast.

-A case for breakfast
+Making a case for breakfast

 Some people swear by intermittent fasting, and whilst there arguably are benefits to it, a healthy, high protein breakfast can have significant advantages as well – it’s not known as the most important meal of the day nothing!